 The face-to-face options in Teaching & Learning and Instructional Leadership begin each June and end in July of the following year, with the course calendar published in advance for the 14-month program.
 Except for summer course work, when Saturdays as well as weekdays are utilized, courses during the school year are offered on Saturdays in a unique delivery system, an intensive format where one course at a time is completed by the cohort of students.

-The fully online option in Teaching & Learning begins each August, with a 21-month course calendar.
+The fully online option in Teaching & Learning begins each August and January, with a 21-month course calendar.
 An intensive format in which students complete one online course at a time is offered to students in the fully online program.

 The Union University Master of Education program provides an iPad for each student, in both face-to-face and fully online programs.
 The program's cutting edge curriculum utilizes iPad features to assist students in mastering the degree content and showcasing their growth as professionals.
 Relevant iPad Apps are incorporated into individual course curriculums, and the iMovie App will enable students to compile video portfolios of their pedagogical skills, allowing for a clinically-based experience. iPads are distributed to students in the Teacher Effectiveness course at the beginning of their program, and, upon graduation, the iPads will belong to the students themselves.

 The Master of Education (M.Ed.) degree program is designed to provide relevant educational opportunities for educators to develop as practitioners and educational leaders.
 The curriculum for the degree, offered in traditional and blended-online formats, as well as fully online for the Teaching & Learning concentration, consists of courses totaling 30 semester hours, with no transfer credits or electives permitted.
 The M.Ed. has recently been revised to include two new concentrations for maximum depth, relevance, and flexibility.